tyler-reichardt/Monte-Carlo-Simulation/README.md

 ## Introduction
-This project aims to use Monte Carlo simulations and SARIMA time series analysis to forecast stock prices for the "AAL" ticker, American Airlines Ltd, in order to inform investment decisions.
-The project will involve collecting historical stock data, implementing Monte Carlo simulations to predict future stock prices, and then fitting a SARIMA model to the time series data to forecast future stock prices with greater accuracy.
+This project aims to use Monte Carlo simulations of stock prices for the "AAL" ticker, American Airlines Ltd, in order to inform investment decisions.
+The project will involve collecting historical stock data, implementing Monte Carlo simulations to predict future stock prices.

 ## Technologies
 #### 1. Jupyter Notebook